Seychelles: Political culture

 Seychelles' long-term president France-Albert René came to power after his supporters overthrew the first president James Mancham on 5 June 1977 in a coup d'état and installed him as president.
 René was at that time the prime minister.
 René ruled as a strongman under a socialist one-party system until 1993, when he was forced to introduce a multi-party system.
 He stepped down in 2004 in favour of his vice-president, James Michel, who was re-elected in 2006, 2011 and again in 2015.
 On 28 September 2016, the Office of the President announced that Michel would step down effective 16 October, and that Vice President Danny Faure would complete the rest of Michel's term.

 On 26 October 2020, Wavel Ramkalawan, a 59-year-old Anglican priest, was elected the fifth President of the Republic of Seychelles.
 Ramkalawan was an opposition MP from 1993 to 2011, and from 2016 to 2020.
 He served as the Leader of the Opposition from 1998 to 2011 and from 2016 to 2020.
 Ramkalawan defeated incumbent Danny Faure by 54.9% to 43.5%.
 This marked the first time the opposition had won a presidential election in Seychelles.

 The primary political parties are the former long-time ruling socialist People's Party (PP), known until 2009 as the Seychelles People's Progressive Front (SPPF) now called United Seychelles (US), and the socially liberal Seychelles National Party (SNP).

 The election of the National Assembly was held on 22–24 October 2020.
 The Seychelles National Party, the Seychelles Party for Social Justice and Democracy and the Seychelles United Party formed a coalition, Linyon Demokratik Seselwa (LDS).
 LDS won 25 seats and US got 10 seats of the 35 seats of the National Assembly.
 However, in the 2025 Seychellois general election United Seychelles won 15 out of 26 seats in the parliament.

 Foreign relations

 Seychelles is a member of the United Nations, the African Union, the Indian Ocean Commission, La Francophonie, the Southern African Development Community and the Commonwealth of Nations.

-Between 1979 and 1983, various plots to overthrow the non-aligned government of France-Albert Rene were, according to leading participants, supported by the United States, France, and South Africa.
-Commonly cited reasons for such attempts include Rene's socialist politics, his non-aligned stance toward the Western and Eastern Blocs, and the United States' military lease in the country, which was set to expire in 1990.
+Between 1979 and 1983, various plots to overthrow the non-aligned government of France-Albert René were, according to leading participants, supported by the United States, France, and South Africa.
+Commonly cited reasons for such attempts include René's socialist politics, his non-aligned stance toward the Western and Eastern Blocs, and the United States' military lease in the country, which was set to expire in 1990.
 All coup efforts in this period failed.
 Under the Obama administration, the US began running drone operations out of Seychelles.
 In the Spring of 2013, members of the Special-Purpose Marine Air-Ground Task Force Africa mentored troops in Seychelles, along with a variety of other African nations.